 The recent launch of daily flights from Dubai to Dublin with Emirates, as well as the existing ten flights per week from Abu Dhabi to Dublin with Etihad Airways, have helped to strengthen links between the UAE and Ireland.
 The visa waiver scheme, introduced by the Government last year, is also enhancing Ireland’s popularity as a holiday destination for UAE travellers; the scheme makes it easier than ever before for visitors from the Middle East, and other emerging tourism markets, to come to Ireland on holidays.

-Commenting on the business potential of this week’s tourism mission to the Middle East, Niall Gibbons, chief executive of Tourism Ireland, said: “Tourism missions such as this provide a platform for us and our Irish partners to showcase the huge range of things to see and do on a holiday in Ireland and are extremely important in helping us to compete effectively for the growing number of affluent travellers in this market.
+Commenting on the business potential of this week’s tourism mission to the Middle East, Niall Gibbons, CEO of Tourism Ireland, said: “Tourism missions such as this provide a platform for us and our Irish partners to showcase the huge range of things to see and do on a holiday in Ireland and are extremely important in helping us to compete effectively for the growing number of affluent travellers in this market.
 Ireland is an emerging destination for Middle East travellers and this market could certainly play a part in helping us to grow tourism from overseas in 2012 and beyond.
 Our message this week is that there has never been a better time to visit, with the visa waiver scheme and more direct flights making it easier than ever before to get to Ireland.”

 Tourism Ireland will have a busy promotional programme in place in the Middle East for 2012.
 Activity involves co-operative campaigns with airlines and influential tour operators to ensure Ireland features prominently in itineraries and travel brochures; hosting familiarisation visits for travel agents and tour operators around the island of Ireland; as well as working closely with travel and lifestyle journalists, to ensure the island of Ireland features extensively in the media in the Middle East.
 When Galway hosts the final stopover of the Volvo Ocean Race this July, six Arab dhows will be transported to the finale, as part of a cultural exchange.